 Contact data: israel.saeta (at) dukebody (dot) com or dukebody (at) gmail (dot) com.
 Please write to know about my phone number, etc.

 Spanish: Mother tongue.
 Speak, read and write it fluently.

 Catalan: Advanced (C1).
-Succesfully passed three language courses.
+Completed three language courses.
 Lived in Barcelona for three years.

 Education – University